tomorrow56/ESP32FwUploader/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues on GitHub.
+Submit pull requests or open issues on GitHub.

 ## Changelog